AI is leading to thousands of job losses, report finds

 The U.S. job market, already showing the strain from global trade tensions, is showing early signs of another critical issue facing workers today: artificial intelligence.

-Layoffs have jumped this year, adding to fresh concerns about a pullback in hiring after new llabor data on Friday showed that employers added only 73,000 jobs in July — well short of analyst forecasts.
-Through July, companies have announced more than 806,000 private-sector job cuts, the highest number for that period since 2020, Challenger, Gray & Christmas said.
+Layoffs have jumped this year, adding to fresh concerns about a pullback in hiring after new labor data on Friday showed that employers added only 73,000 jobs in July — well short of analyst forecasts.
+Through July, companies have announced more than 806,000 private-sector job cuts, the highest number for that period since 2020, according to Challenger, Gray & Christmas.

 "The industry is being reshaped by the advancement of artificial intelligence and ongoing uncertainty surrounding work visas, which have contributed to workforce reductions," Challenger, Gray & Christmas said.